isaac-zik-rgb/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -na this comman list all files in a long format with user and id display numerically. rm -r this command delete or rmove directories. cd - command take you back to your previous directory. ls -a . /.. /boot this command list all files and directories even the onces that are usually hidden in the current directory, parent working directory and in the boot in an order
+ls -na this comman list all files in a long format with user and id display numerically. rm -r this command delete or rmove directories. cd - command take you back to your previous directory. ls -la * . /.. /boot this command list all files and directories even the onces that are usually hidden in the current directory, parent working directory and in the boot in an order. file  command print a file type